 CIAN 5005.
 USE OF ORGANIC BY-PRODUCTS IN ANIMAL NUTRITION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INPE 4010 or CIAN 4010 or authorization of the Director of the Department.
+Prerequisite: CIAN 4010 or authorization of the Director of the Department.

 Theory, concepts, and applications of the process of conversion of organic by-products into ingredients for animal use and their utilization in commercial feeds for livestock.